ibm-cloud-docs/vpc/block_storage_is_manage.md

 ## Guidelines for naming volumes
 {: #volume-name-conventions}

 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
-Volume names must begin with an alpha character.
+Volume names must begin with a lowercase letter.

 ## Delete a block storage data volume
 {: #delete}